Netflix/denominator/README.md

 * For questions, please tag `denominator` in [StackOverflow](http://stackoverflow.com).
 * For bugs and enhancements, please use [Github Issues](https://github.com/Netflix/denominator/issues).
 * For email discussions, please post to the [user forum](https://groups.google.com/forum/?fromgroups#!forum/denominator-user)
-* For discussions on design and internals, please join #jclouds on irc freenode or post to the [dev forum](https://groups.google.com/forum/?fromgroups#!forum/denominator-dev)
+* For discussions on design and internals, please join #denominator on irc freenode or post to the [dev forum](https://groups.google.com/forum/?fromgroups#!forum/denominator-dev)

 ## LICENSE